 Anyone who has been a renter or a housing provider the past few years will tell you it’s been a roller coaster, from pandemic-driven trends driving people to relocate to skyrocketing rents as people returned to some sort of work norms.
-While there are some early signs that rents are cooling, typical rents were just shy of $2,000 a month as of December 2022 — nearly $500 more when compared to rents at the end of 2019.
+While there are some early signs that rents are cooling, typical rents rose to $2,054 as of June 2023 — nearly $500 more when compared to rents at the end of 2019.
 We’ve reached a point in some cities where it could take four roommates all working full-time on minimum wage to afford a two-bedroom apartment.
 Affordability challenges don’t just make it hard for renters; it also creates headaches for property managers and landlords as they try to keep their units filled and navigate an ever-changing rental market.

 The White House recently released a framework to begin to tackle the issue of rental affordability across the country.
 This is a great start, but it will take policymakers and the real estate industry working together to deliver resources and tools to help the rental industry work better for everyone, housing providers and renters alike.
 That work will include what we do here at Zillow, and we’ve long prioritized building products that create ease and transparency in the rental market.
 Here are just a few of the things Zillow has built to improve the rental experience for all: